 Lack or change of appetiteMood swingsSadnessLonelinessLoss of interestChange of sleep patternsWeight change

 For others, it could affect other symptoms.
-For example, if you are prone to an eating disorder, the urges may surge or be stronger in the winter than at other times.
+For example, if you are prone to an eating disorder, the urges may surge or be stronger with SAD than at other times.

 What to Do About It

 The good news is that once identified, you can start to combat SAD by being more aware of what's happening around and inside you.
 While mood disorders like depression and anxiety are very difficult to deal with on your own, knowing a cause will help you be better prepared for coping.
 Try these tips this winter: